ACT · ACT, Inc. · Composite 1–36

 ACT score percentile chart 2026

 Official ACT composite percentile data from ACT, Inc. This chart shows the percentage of test takers who scored at or below each composite score in 2026.
-Use this table to see where any ACT score ranks nationally.

 ACT scorePercentile